daniellee6925/rapGPT2.0/README.md

 # RapGPT 2.0: GPT-2 based Rap Lyric Generator

 RapGPT is a pre-trained & fine-tuned GPT-2 model designed to generate original rap lyrics similar to Eminem's Lyric style based on user prompts.
-Whether you're writing your next mixtape or experimenting with AI-generated verses, RapGPT has your back.
+This is an improved version of [rapGPT 1.0](https://github.com/daniellee6925/rapGPT) which is a much smaller bigram model.
+This project was created for educational purposes, with the goal of learning the full end-to-end lifecycle of large language model (LLM) development—including data collection, pre-training, parameter-efficient fine-tuning (PEFT), model evaluation, and deployment.

+If you'd like to try the final product, you can access it here: [www.eminemgpt.com](www.eminemgpt.com])

 ---